coderefinery/git-intro/_episodes/02-basics.md

 * 2 tsp salt
 ```

-In git you can always check the status of files in your repository using
+As mentioned above, in Git you can always check the status of files in your repository using
 `git status`.
 It is always a safe command to run and in general a good idea to
 do when you are trying to figure what to do next: